fleschutz/PowerShell/Docs/open-google-maps.md

 ## open-google-maps.ps1 - Opens Google Maps

-This script launches the Web browser with the Google Maps website.
+This PowerShell script launches the Web browser with the Google Maps website.

 ## Parameters
 ```powershell